thaliapena12/slack/README.md

 ## Objectives

-- single page application with JS, MongoDB and its ecosystem
+- Single page application with MongoDB, Express, React, and Node.js
-- Flexbox and CSS Grid for UI layout
+- Flexbox and CSS Grid for UI layout.
-- User authentications
+- User authentication.
-- Real time messaging
+- Real time messaging.

 ### User Stories

-- users can register and log in to their account, JWT for authentications
+- Users can register and log in to their account, JWT for authentications.
-- users can create channel
+- Users can create a channel.
-- channels can be public or private for invited members only
+- Channels can be public or private for invited members only.
-- channels description can be edited by channel members
+- Channels description can be edited by channel members.
-- users can create direct message or group message with other team members
+- Users can create direct messages or group messages with other team members.
-- users can send messages within channels or direct message
+- Users can send messages within channels or direct messages.

 ### Future Expansions

-- Implements more features in WebSocket instead of REST, similiar to Slack's implementation
+- Implements more features in WebSocket instead of REST, similiar to Slack's implementation.
-- Implements workspace
+- Implements workspace.
-- Implements more test coverage
+- Implements more test coverage.
-- Optimization
+- Optimization:
-  - More advanced webpack config
+  - More advanced webpack config.
-  - Prerendering
+  - Prerendering.

 ---

 ## Tech Stack
-MERN Stack (MongoDB, JS, Express, React, and NodeJS).
+MERN Stack (MongoDB, Express, React, and NodeJS).
-- Express (the main framework)
+- Express.
-- React
+- React.
-  - component based single page application
+  - Component based single page application.
-- Redux
+- Redux.
-  - client side data management
+  - Client side data management.
 - Node.js
-  - web server & services in service oriented architecure
+  - Web server & services in service oriented architecure.
-- MongoDB
+- MongoDB.
-  - no relational database
+  - Non-relational database.
-  - Mongoose (to connect and interact with MongoDB)
+  - Mongoose (to connect and interact with MongoDB).
-  - Validator (for database validations)
+  - Validator (for database validations).
-  - Body-parser (to parse data from requests)
+  - Body-parser (to parse data from requests).
-- ES6 JavaScript
+- ES6 JavaScript.
-- Authentication
+- Authentication.
-  - Passport (for authentication)
+  - Passport (for authentication).
-  - Passport-jwt (for JSON web tokens)
+  - Passport-jwt (for JSON web tokens).
-  - Jsonwebtoken (to generate the tokens)
+  - Jsonwebtoken (to generate the tokens).
-  - Bcryptjs (Bcrypting password)
+  - Bcryptjs (Bcrypting password).

 ---